Nicki Minaj: 2010–2011: Breakthrough with Pink Friday

+In early February 2010, Minaj made her first two appearances on the U.S. Billboard Hot 100 chart with her features on "Knockout" and "Up Out My Face" by Lil Wayne and Mariah Carey respectively.
+Minaj also appeared on "BedRock" and "Roger That" from the compilation album We Are Young Money (2009).
+Robin Thicke featured Minaj on his single "Shakin' It 4 Daddy".

 On March 29, 2010, Minaj released "Massive Attack" featuring Sean Garrett.
-Intended as the lead single from her forthcoming debut album, Pink Friday, the song was dropped from the album due to poor commercial performance.
-The next single, "Your Love", later became the album's lead single.
+The song was thought to be Minaj's first single from her upcoming debut album, which she was still working on.
+However, it was not included on her album.
+Her next single, "Your Love", became the album's lead single.
 Released in June, it peaked at number 14 on the U.S. Billboard Hot 100 and number one on the Rap Songs chart.

-The rapper was then featured on Christina Aguilera's song "Woohoo", which reached number 46 on the Canadian Hot 100 and number 79 on Billboard Hot 100.
+The rapper was then featured on Christina Aguilera's song "Woohoo", which reached number 79 on Billboard Hot 100.
 In September, Minaj released "Check It Out" with will.i.am and "Right Thru Me" as follow-up singles.

-In October, Minaj was featured on Kanye West's "Monster", a posse cut with Jay-Z and Rick Ross featuring vocals from Justin Vernon of Bon Iver.
+In October 2010, Minaj featured on Kanye West's "Monster", a posse cut with Jay-Z and Rick Ross featuring vocals from Justin Vernon of Bon Iver.
 Her verse received widespread acclaim with many critics regarding it as the best verse on that song.
 Complex rated Minaj's "Monster" verse as the number-one best rap verse in the past five years, while Sean Fennessey of The Village Voice stated that "Monster" was "the track that announced Minaj's "brilliance" to most people."
 Shortly after, she performed "Monster" with West and Jay-Z at Yankee Stadium, becoming the first ever female rapper to perform there.
-In November 2010, Minaj received her first Grammy Award nomination for her guest verse on Ludacris' song "My Chick Bad".
+That month, Minaj became the first female solo artist to have seven singles simultaneously charting in the U.S. In November, Minaj received her first Grammy Award nomination for her guest verse on Ludacris' song "My Chick Bad".